We are happy to announce that we will be delivering this programme fully online in 2020-2021. See further details under the Programme Tab.

-In response DCU is offering a bespoke, interdisciplinary course designed to suit the needs of a new generation of policymakers—the MSc in Public Policy is a new type of professional degree with an intellectual base and methodological rigour that reflect the needs of a sector facing more nuanced and complex challenges.
+In response DCU is offering a bespoke, online interdisciplinary course designed to meet the requirements of a new generation of policymakers — the MSc in Public Policy is a new type of professional degree with an intellectual base and methodological rigour that reflect the needs of a society facing more nuanced and complex challenges.

 Programme Structure and Content

 You’ll take four core modules, and choose two other modules from a suite of options, followed by a Policy Analysis Exercise.
-An innovative departure from the traditional dissertation, this Policy Analysis Exercise—which can be linked to an internship—is an opportunity for you to work, in a team, as a consultant, on real policy problems set by public organisations.
+An innovative departure from the traditional dissertation, this Policy Analysis Exercise — which can be linked to your employment — is an opportunity for you to work on real policy problems set by public organisations.

 Programme Aims and Objectives